Peter Pollock

 Peter Maclean Pollock (born 30 June 1941) is a retired South African cricketer.
 He has played a continuing role in the South Africa cricket team as a player and selector.
 He was voted a Wisden Cricketer of the Year in 1966.
 He was primarily a fast bowler, but was also a useful late-order batsman.

 Family and personal life

 Pollock is of Scottish ancestry through his father Andrew Pollock, who was born in Edinburgh to a minister and moved to present-day South Africa.
 Peter's brother, Graeme Pollock, an acclaimed left hand batsman, was a regular player for the South African cricket team at the same time as Peter, and two of his nephews also played first-class cricket, both for Transvaal and Leicestershire amongst other sides.
-Perhaps most famous of all is his son, Shaun Pollock, who played 108 Tests and over 300 ODIs for South Africa and is widely regarded as one of the finest all-rounders to ever play the game.
+His son, Shaun Pollock, played 108 Tests and over 300 ODIs for South Africa, and is widely regarded as one of the finest all-rounders to ever play the game.

 Peter attended Grey High School, a school famous for its sporting achievements, with his brother Graeme.